TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 autoscaler-test-default-w-ohw5ab5wpzug-node-2   Ready    <none>   78s   v1.17.6
 ```

-The hitherto "pending" pods are now normally scheduled after the scale-up.
+The pods that were in "pending" status are now normally scheduled after the scale-up.

 ```
 # kubectl get pods -o wide